 December 18th: Concert at Christmas

-Biographies of musicians who have performed at Chepstow Coffee Concerts
+Biographies of some musicians who have previously performed at Chepstow Coffee Concerts

 Daniel Nicholson